-In the event that you think your laboratory has been unfairly denied accreditation, you can dispute the decision.
+If you think your laboratory has been unfairly denied accreditation, you can dispute the decision.
 PJLA is required to have a dispute board with an impartial panel.
 This board is independent of PJLA and will listen to your arguments and reevaluate your assessment material.